 - Transient visual obscurations (“graying out” of vision for a few seconds)

-Unlike miosis, in which your pupils constrict and become smaller, mydriasis refers to a continued enlargement of the pupils.
+Unlike miosis, where your pupils constrict and become smaller, mydriasis refers to a continued enlargement of the pupils.
 Having dilated pupils can create discomfort and cause sensitivity to light or blurry vision.

-If you have mydriasis, it is important to consult an eye care specialist or seek clinical help.
-While some mydriasis cases can be harmless, other cases may indicate an underlying health issue, such as a brain injury.
+If you have mydriasis, you must consult an eye care specialist.
+While some mydriasis cases are harmless, others may indicate an underlying health issue, such as a brain injury.